auth0/docs/articles/quickstart/spa/vanillajs/interactive.md

 ::::checkpoint
 ::: checkpoint-default
-Once a login button and the callback handler have been added, verify that you can click the button and are redirected to Auth0 for authentication, and that you do not receive any errors in the console relating to Auth0.
+Once you have added a login button that calls `loginWithRedirect()`, verify that you can click the button and are redirected to Auth0 for authentication, and that you do not receive any errors in the console relating to Auth0.
 :::

 :::checkpoint-failure